Because gut health begins at birth, we feel compelled to support a healthy start in life...

 And what better way to make a difference than to ensure new beings enter this world full of love and nourishment and without a compromised microbiome?

-To date, Hyperbiotics has sponsored the prenatal care and birth for over 400 women and babies.
+To date, Hyperbiotics has sponsored the prenatal care and birth for over 600 women and babies and led the effort to raise over $150,000 (where we matched funds raised dollar for dollar) to complete the construction of their new clinic, which triples their capacity.
 We also provide ongoing probiotic supplies for Bumi Sehat's work in Indonesia, Philippines and Nepal.

 In Bali, Indonesia, where the typical month’s salary is $150, hospital fees can seem daunting and impossible, especially given the rising number of Western-influenced Cesarean sections.
 The harrowing truth is that it is not uncommon for hospitals in Indonesia to keep the baby until the parents are able to pay the medical fees in full, sometimes forcing them into putting their child up for adoption.
 Because many families cannot afford hospital care, they stay home without a skilled birth attendant, contributing to very high maternal and infant mortality rates.
 In fact, the leading cause of maternal death in Bali is hemorrhage after childbirth.